 Now, he's excited to be releasing a string of new, self-produced singles.
 The first, a cover of Leonard Cohen's iconic Hallelujah, is available now.

-Sign up for Jason's mailing list to stay up to date on the release of all his upcoming new indie-rock tracks.
+Sign up for the mailing list to be notified of all his upcoming new indie-rock tracks.

 (Bio written by Jason and Annie Cooper)